-Reducing Your Fuel Costs in the Summer Months
+Reducing Fuel Costs in Summer Months

 Presented by Michael G. Wendlandt: With many parts of the country already experiencing warmer weather, you can’t help but look forward to packing your bags, donning your sunglasses, and driving, top-down, to your favorite summer destinations.
 But then you remember the price of gas.